Case Study - Reaching frontier-model quality with a local model

 The verdict

-- Quality — 7:6 vs Claude (panel-confirmed).
-OLMo wins the science-depth sections (analytical, DSP, stability, USP, comparability, tech-transfer); Claude edges the regulatory-judgment/scope sections (CLD, monoclonality, RegCMC).
+- Quality (RAG) — 7:6 vs Claude on the broad set, zero fine-tuning.
+OLMo wins the science-depth sections (analytical, DSP, stability, USP, comparability, tech-transfer).

 - Citations — 13/13 sound, zero fabrications.